Who was Gandhi?

 Answer: Mohandas Karamchand Gandhi was born in 1869 to a nondescript family in western India, but when he died in 1948 he was one of the greatest political leaders in human history.
 His influence and character were so strong that, by his mid-forties, he was already being referred to by the title “Mahatma,” meaning “great soul.”
-During his life, he was also referred with reverence as Ghandi-ji, or more commonly as Bapu, (“father”).
+During his life, he was also referred to with reverence as Ghandi-ji, or more commonly as Bapu, (“father”).
 Gandhi’s legacy is built on his commitment to nonviolent revolution—or satyagraha—through which he helped India obtain independence from the British Empire.
 His birthday is celebrated in India as Gandhi Jayanti, and worldwide as the International Day of Non-Violence.

 At age thirteen, Gandhi was married by arrangement to Kastur Kapadia, age fourteen.
 She would remain his wife until her death sixty-one years later.
 Gandhi attended law school in London, England, but struggled as a trial attorney, as he found it difficult to challenge witnesses on the stand.
 He then moved to South Africa.
 For more than twenty years, Gandhi struggled there against racial and religious discrimination.
 He was particularly bothered by the institutional racism that seemed to accompany British control over their territories.
 During this time Gandhi began to call for nonviolent revolution as a means to challenge authority.
 His efforts in South Africa garnered him great respect and a large following.